 6 Ways Student Loan Forgiveness Would Impact the EconomyMay 21, 2021

-There is a growing demand for President Biden to forgive a significant portion of borrowers’ federal loan debt.
-But is student loan forgiveness a good idea?
-Here are some different ways loan forgiveness would benefit — and damage — the economy.
+There is a growing demand for President Biden to forgive a significant portion of borrowers’ federal loan debt to combat the economic impact of student loan debt.

 Current Student Loan Forgiveness Proposals